Whistles

 GARRET BARY _ LADY'S BONNET.wav

 Unfortunately, I cannot devote a lot of time to whistle making.
 I have a waiting list for the whistles, and will make them as I have time, with flute production being the priority.
-There are days when I have a spare hour or so at the end of the day, and I might use that time to make whistles and parts for whistles.
-I cannot give a firm date for completion, but if you would like one, please get in touch to get on the waiting list.
-Price is currently $350.
+I cannot give a firm date for completion, but it's generally about 1 year or less.
+If you would like one, please get in touch to get on the waiting list.

 Whistle_Crawford.mov